Goamaral/DropMusic/README.md

 # DropMusic
 Music sharing platform created on top of Java using a distributed infrastructure

-Communication was handled with Java RMI, TCP and Multicast
+Communication was handled with Java RMI, TCP, Multicast and WebSockets

 Platform frontend developend in Struts2